Baldwin Hills/Crenshaw has a high violent crime rate and a high property crime rate for Los Angeles.

 There is not much in the way of shopping or dining within Baldwin Hills but you'll find plenty of options in adjacent neighborhoods.
+The main attraction for shopping would be the Baldwin Hills/Crenshaw Shopping Mall.
+Their latest success story has been the introduction of Post & Beam, a California style restaurant with a touch of southern soul.

 The neighborhood has a mix of grand mansions as well as modest bungalows, and given its hillside perch your home here will likely have great views of the Los Angeles area.
+Most of the homes here are rental properties.
+In fact, 70% of the homes are for rent.

 When you want to get outdoors you can head to the nearby Kenneth Hahn State Recreation Area, which has hiking, a Japanese garden, playgrounds, sports fields and courts, and a lake stocked with catfish and trout.
 Near the park you'll also find an active petroleum field, but the pumps are not noisy.